Science with a small two-band UV-photometry mission II: Observations of stars and stellar systems: Physics of Stars

-High-precision satellite photometry of normal main-sequence BA stars revealed an unexpected phenomenon: a plethora of weak surface spots \citep{balonek2,balonek3}.
+High-precision satellite photometry of normal main-sequence B and A-type stars revealed an unexpected phenomenon: a plethora of weak surface spots \citep{balonek2,balonek3}.
 This discovery came as a complete surprise as hot stars lack deep subsurface convective zones.
 As a result, a revision of the physics of stellar envelopes comprising cool spots has been suggested \citep{balonek3}.
 A more conservative approach advocates a general model of a surface consisting of overabundant spots, irrespective of the peculiar nature of the stars \citep{mymos}.

-UV photometry can provide an answer about the structure of the stellar surface in normal BA stars.
+UV photometry can provide an answer about the structure of the stellar surface in normal B and A-type stars.
 Signatures of abundance spots in a spectral energy distribution differ from those of temperature spots.
 Consequently, precise observation in two bands should provide data that can be tested against models, including abundance and temperature spots.

-This task requires observations with an S/N of 1000 (of individual photometric measurements) to detect the variability \citep{balonek2}.
+This task requires observations with an SNR of 1000 (of individual photometric measurements) to detect the variability \citep{balonek2}.
 Based on available optical light curves, a higher cadence of observations of 5~min is needed to obtain well-sampled light curves.
-The test requires observations in a far-UV band of 140--190~nm and near-UV band 260--360~nm to get simultaneous observations in two bands.
+The test requires observations in a far-UV and near-UV bands to get simultaneous observations in two bands.
 This combination would reliably distinguish between the two models because the expected amplitude of variability is larger in the far-UV band.